EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/multi-node-uav-sensing/index.md

 Oryx is a part of an outdoor measurement campaign that took place in Ilmenau, Germany in August 2024.
 The goal of the campaign was the provisioning of datasets that enable the study of SISO radio channels between stationary and mobile multi-static transceivers relevant to UAV scenarios.
 A specific focus is the recording of UAV-to-UAV "side-link" channels measured in the multiple passive targets with varying trajectories are present.
 Additional scenarios recorded infrastructure-to-infrastructure channels in the presence of passive vehicular and UAV objects with well-defined movement trajectories.

 ## Getting Started
-This dataset will soon be published at a [data repository](https://refodat.de/receive/refodat_mods_00000060).
+This dataset is published and available for download at the [following data repository](https://refodat.de/receive/refodat_mods_00000060).
 Once downloaded, use the Python snippets [provided](#loading-channel-data) to load the data.

 ## Recorded Data
 The datasets exported and described here contain the complex time-varying channel frequency response (channel transfer function).
 Relevant meta-data such as the values of time and frequency at which the response is measured are available.
 Additionally, position information (latitude, longitude and height above sea level) for all participating nodes measured via a RTK-device are exported.